patbonecrusher/my-brain/today I learned/functional programming/How to use print to debug functional pipeline.md

 add1AndMultiplyBy2('1'); // returns 22
 ```

-I would normally have break the pipeline into a sequential function where I can put a console.log in the middle:
+I would normally have broken the pipeline into a sequential function where I can put a console.log in the middle:

 ```javascript
 function add1AndMultiplyBy2 (num) {